-These Maple Bacon Brussel Sprouts will be your new favourite vegetable side dish!
-Coated in a maple balsamic glaze, these oven roasted brussel sprouts are so flavourful and delicious!
-Perfect to pair with an easy weeknight dinner or served along with a fancier holiday meal! {gluten-free & paleo}
+These Maple Bacon Brussel Sprouts will be your new favorite vegetable side dish!
+Coated with a sweet and savory maple balsamic glaze and topped with salty bacon pieces, these oven roasted brussel sprouts are so flavorful and delicious!
+They’re the perfect side dish to pair with an easy weeknight dinner or even your holiday feast! {gluten-free & paleo}

 Table of Contents